Deeplite/neutrino/README.md

 For detailed comparison of features on our community and production editions, refer to the [documentation](https://docs.deeplite.ai/neutrino/features.html)

+# Get Your Free Community License

+The community license key is completely free-to-obtain and free-to-use.
+[Fill out this simple form](<https://info.deeplite.ai/community>) to obtain the license key for the Community Version of Deeplite Neutrino™.

 # Installation

 Use ``pip`` to install `neutrino-engine` from PyPi repository.
 We recommend creating a new python virtualenv, then pip install using the following commands.